 A Physical Ocean Observation Laboratory (POOL) provides for instruction in the practical design, deployment and recovery of state-of-the-art oceanographic instrumentation.
-Real-time observations of currents, temperature, salinity and sound velocity structure in a variety of oceanic regimes are analyzed, applying theoretical and mathematical techniques learned in the classroom to Naval Oceanography problems.
+Real-time observations of currents, temperature, salinity and sound speed structure in a variety of oceanic regimes are analyzed, applying theoretical and mathematical techniques learned in the classroom to Naval Oceanography problems.

 NPS is also a member of UCAR (University Corporation for Atmosphere Research), which serves some of the computational and other research facility needs of the oceanographic community.
-Together with the Meteorology Department, the Oceanography Department operates the Interactive Digital Experimental Analysis Laboratory (IDEA) that is equipped with several workstations for the analysis of satellite images or other digital fields, e.g., numerical model output.
-In addition, the Department operates 12 networked mix workstations for simulation and analysis of oceanographic data.
+Together with the Meteorology

+Department, the Oceanography Department operates the Interactive Digital Experimental Analysis Laboratory (IDEA) that is equipped with several workstations for the analysis of satellite images or other digital fields, e.g., numerical model output.
+In addition, the Department operates a Graphics Laboratory with 12 networked workstations for simulation and analysis of oceanographic data.

 The Department is organized around thematic laboratories; each containing faculty, staff and student offices, computing facilities and special laboratory equipment.
-Thematic laboratories exist for Oceanic Planetary Boundary Layer, Polar, Nearshore, Acoustics, and Electronics and Calibration.
+Thematic laboratories exist for Oceanic Planetary Boundary Layer, Polar, Nearshore, Acoustics, Coastal Modeling, Langrangian Drifters and Electronics and Calibration.

-OC0810 THESIS RESEARCH (0-0).
+OC0810 THESIS RESEARCH (0-8).